-Ever seen the year 2569 on a Thai calendar or document and thought you’d time-traveled?
-You haven’t.
-You’ve just encountered Thailand’s Thai solar calendar, which runs 543 years ahead of the Gregorian calendar.
+Have you ever seen the year 2569 on a Thai calendar or document and wondered what it means?
+It is not a mistake.
+Thailand uses the Thai solar calendar, which is based on the Buddhist Era and runs 543 years ahead of the Gregorian calendar.

 How to Convert Thai Dates to Gregorian (and Vice Versa)